sethgrid/multibar/README.md

         // this allows our bars to work together without stomping on one another progressBars, _ := multibar.New()

-        // some arbitrary totals for our three progress bars
+        // some arbitrary totals for our  progress bars
         // in practice, these could be file sizes or similar mediumTotal, smallTotal, largerTotal := 150, 100, 200